puma/puma/.github/ISSUE_TEMPLATE/bug_report.md

 **Puma config:**

-Please copy-paste your Puma config or your command line options here.
+Please copy-paste your Puma config AND your command line options here.

 **To Reproduce**
 Please add reproduction steps here.